jedick/sagemaker-churn-prediction/README.md

 ### Step 5: Get the pipeline instance

-- This instantiates the pipeline usingi code in `pipeline.py`
+- This instantiates the pipeline using code in `pipeline.py`

 ### Step 6: Submit the pipeline to SageMaker and start execution